ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

-> Wrote a simple helper function `dump_map` that takes a closure and dumps required map data as an ascii.
-In this case, pic 1 shows objects and pic 2 shows available positions.
+> Wrote a simple helper function `dump_map` that takes a closure
+> and dumps required map data as an ascii.
+> In this case, pic 1 shows objects and pic 2 shows available positions.

-## Game Rules Changes
+## Other Game Rules Changes

 - Spike traps